Logic

 Multiplexing is implied by absorption and dereliction:

-Structural rulesο
+Structural rules

-Higher-order logicο
+Higher-order logic

 If the term is a predicate (set) then it may be used as an atomic formula.
-Such an atomic formula \(t\) must satisfy the identity rule:
+Such an atomic formula

 Interpreted predicates may be defined using other rules so long as the identity rule is derivable and the rules are consistent.

-The notation and rules are valid only if there is a finite proof of the identity sequent \(B \vdash B\).
+The notation and rules are valid only if there is a finite proof of the identity sequent

-Infinite proof structuresο
+Infinite proof structures

-These have βuseβ and βdefβ rules (βdefβ is short for definition).
-The use is a βholeβ that plugs in the derivation tree from the definition.
+These have “use” and “def” rules (“def” is short for definition).
+The use is a “hole” that plugs in the derivation tree from the definition.
 The type of the use rule can performs a substitution on the free variables of the type of the assignment.

-Set theoryο
+Set theory

 We define